30-Minute Dinner/ Dinner/ Italian Recipes/ Side dish/ vegetarian dinner

 Instructions

-• Drain the ricotta: On a large plate, lay out 2 layers of paper towels, spread the ricotta cheese and press it carefully with more paper towels until they soak up the water.
+• Drain ricotta: On a large plate, lay out 2 layers of paper towels, spread the ricotta cheese, and press it carefully with more paper towels or a clean kitchen towel to remove excess water.
 Gently pull the paper towel by pulling its edge.
 Repeat, trying to drain as much moisture as possible.

-• Make the gnocchi dough: Add the egg to a medium bowl and lightly beat it.
+• Make gnocchi dough: Add the eggs to a large bowl and lightly beat them.
 Add the remaining ingredients: drained ricotta, grated Parmesan cheese, flour, salt, and pepper.
-Mix quickly until the ingredients are almost combined, but they don't have to be thoroughly combined.
+Mix quickly until the ingredients are combined.
+Don't overmix the dough, it doesn't have to be completely smooth.

-• Form the gnocchi: Transfer half of the batter onto a well-floured wooden board.
-Gently roll each piece of the dough into a wide cylinder to a thickness of about 1 1/4-inch/3cm.
+• Form gnocchi: Transfer about 1/4 of the dough onto a well-floured wooden board.
+Gently roll each piece of the dough into a wide cylinder to a thickness of about 1 inch (2.5cm).
 Brush off excess flour.
-Using a sharp knife, cut each long into 1.5-inch/4 cm pieces.
+Using a sharp knife, cut each log into 1-1 1/2 inches (3-4 cm) pieces.
 Repeat with the remaining dough.
-You should have about 25 gnocchi.

-• Cook gnocchi: Bring a large amount of well-salted water in a big pot to a boil.
-Cook the gnocchi in 2 batches.
-When the gnocchi float to the surface, cook them for 1 minute then transfer with a slotted spoon to a plate.
+• Cook gnocchi: Bring a large pot of well-salted water to a boil.
+Cook the gnocchi in 4 batches.
+When the gnocchi float to the surface, cook them for 2 minutes then transfer with a slotted spoon to a plate.

 • Enjoy!